ctavolazzi/code-conductor/_AI-Setup/work_efforts/active/202503160900_ai_setup_directory_rename.md

 tags: [refactor, structure, visibility]
 ---

-# AI Setup Directory Rename (.AI-Setup to _AI-Setup)
+# AI Setup Directory Rename (_AI-Setup to _AI-Setup)

 ## 🚩 Objectives
-- Replace all references to ".AI-Setup" with "_AI-Setup" throughout the codebase
+- Replace all references to "_AI-Setup" with "_AI-Setup" throughout the codebase
 - Make the AI-Setup directory visible in file systems that hide dotfiles by default
 - Ensure backward compatibility for users transitioning from the old naming convention
 - Update all documentation and code to reflect the new naming convention